badarshahzad/GitFolder/README.md

 #1
 ![Image text :Good: Alt text](https://github.com/badarshahzad/GitFolder/blob/master/image1.jpg "Optional Title")

+##Image is also a good part to view your software to viewrs :)

 **This is just bold text that can be added with just `*text*`.**